-The Australian Centre for Robotic Vision presents the Robotic Vision Summer School (RVSS) in Canberra, Australia.
+The Australian Centre for Robotic Vision presents the Robotic Vision Summer School (RVSS) in a hybrid format and will include online live content and physical workshops.
 The ability to see is the remaining technological roadblock to the ubiquitous deployment of robots into society.
 RVSS provides a premium venue for graduate students and industry researchers to learn about fundamental and advanced topics in computer vision and robotics.
 The summer school also provides a unique opportunity to experiment with computer vision algorithms on actual robotic hardware.

-The summer school will be held from Monday 1 February 2021 to Friday 5 February 2021.
-This year RVSS adopts a unique, inclusive and COVID-19 compliant hybrid format.
-The core content will be delivered online and the workshop will be held in physical nodes (ANU, QUT, Monash and Adelaide).
+The summer school will be held from Monday 31 January to Friday 4 February 2022 and for the second year running it will adopt a COVID-19 compliant hybrid format.
+The core content will be delivered online and the workshop will be held in physical nodes – Adelaide, Brisbane, Canberra, Melbourne & Sydney.
+International nodes in the UK & Canada may be established depending on the level of interest.

 The program incorporates both talks and practical sessions run by world-leading researchers in robotics and computer vision.
 This is an international summer school which offers a tremendous opportunity to broaden the educational experience and professional networks for attendees.

 The program is targeted at the level of later-year Masters and new PhD students in the Australian system.
 Attendees are expected at minimum to have a background in computer/electrical engineering at a level of an undergraduate degree or equivalent experience.
-Mature students with non-standard backgrounds are welcome.
+Industry representatives and mature students with non-standard backgrounds, for whom this program is relevant are also welcome.
+There may be some undergraduate students in the later years of their degree which would also find the program of benefit.
+These students are welcome with the approval of their supervisor.
 Attendees will be expected to undertake team-based computer programming tasks in the workshop activities.
 Later year higher degree students will still benefit from the in-depth technical talks and face-to-face meeting with world-recognised peers and are welcome to apply, however, priority will be given to early year students if numbers are tight.